pacific-hake/hake-assessment/README.md

         1       # MCMC thinning interval

 to get 2000 total samples.

+Ran a second chain in 2018 with alternative seed to compare multi-chain convergence diagnostics

+        ss3 -mcmc 24000000 -mcsave 10000 -mcseed 89041
+        ss3 -mceval

 Note: changing value in starter file to "0 # run display detail (0,1,2)" may speed up the MCMC a tiny bit.